AChep/AcDisplay/README.md

          $ ./gradlew assembleRelease
          # You will be asked for passwords in proccess.
-         # Grab compiled application from ./AcDisplay/build/apk/
+         # Grab compiled application from ./AcDisplay/build/outputs/apk/

-You may also use the Android Studio to build.
+You may also use the Android Studio graphic interface to build.